So you have decided to give online advertising a shot!

 More Ways To Writing Killer Targeted Relevant Ads

 Whilst you may create an ad that achieves a high CTR, it may still not convert well for you.
 This is because you are probably confusing the people searching on your ads by presenting a headline in your ad that’s totally different to the one on your website.
 A confused person will never buy.
-Google Adwords give you the ability to display your ads at the exact moment people are searching for your services and products and thus it’s critical you present the right ad to the right person.
+Google Adwords gives you the ability to display your ads at the exact moment people are searching for your services and products and thus it’s critical you present the right ad to the right person.

 You can enhance your ads by adding social proof.
 Everyone wants to be reassured others have had success with your product.
 No one likes to be the pioneer!
 Thus consider adding copy similar to “10k+ happy customers” to your ads.

-Likewise consider the call to action you have on your landing pages and determine how you can replicate this as part of your display URL?
+Likewise, consider the call to action you have on your landing pages and determine how you can replicate this as part of your display URL?
 Embedding the call to action into your display URL is a highly effective strategy for improving your CTRs.

 Here are some examples: